 Part 9: Visual Stimulus

-parallel to the ground at a 90 degree angle to the approaching handler and dog.
-When the dog is five feet from the assistant
+umbrella parallel to the ground at a 90-degree angle to the approaching handler and dog.
+When the dog is five feet from

-Intention: To evaluate the dog's response to a unexpected
+evaluate the dog's response to an unexpected visual stimulus.

 Part 10: Wire Footing